jakpor/Udacity-AWS-ML-project-3/README.md

 ![Plot of cross entropy over debug samples](training_debug_values.png "Plot of cross entropy over debug samples")

 ## Model Deployment
-In order to deploy a model one has to run command:
-`predictor = tuner.deploy(initial_instance_count=1, instance_type="ml.m5.xlarge")`
-which will create an endpoint useful for predictions:
-`response = predictor.predict(image)`
-Input image should be preprocessed - i.e. resized to 224x224 image and normalized to match the dataset data.
+In order to deploy we need to create additional entrypoint for the network to load and preprocess image.
+These operations are included in `inference.py` file.
 Example of preprocessing procedure is presented in Notebook [`train_and_deploy.ipynb`](train_and_deploy.ipynb).
-The inference should work, but it was aborted due to some latency issues.
-After facing multiple problems with the AWS cloud I don't know if this is caused by my mistake in the ocde or by the cloud itself.
+The trained model return correct results for the test image.

 A screenshot of the deployed active endpoint in Sagemaker.
 ![A screenshot of the deployed endpoint](deployed_endpoint.png "A screenshot of the deployed endpoint")